kalikaneko/bitmask-openwrt/README.md

 ## Contact

 This project is maintained by Kali Kaneko.
-I hang out in IRC (#leap and #bitmask-dev at freenode).
+I hang out in IRC (#leap and #bitmask-dev at libera.chat).